-The 1,400-acre Amherst Campus includes the 28-story W.E.B.
-Du Bois Library, containing over six million volumes, including eBooks as well as governmental documents and law collections, the 9,000-seat state-ofthe-art multi-purpose arena, the William D. Mullins Center and 51 campus residence halls in seven unique residential areas.
-In 2008, the campus opened the Studio Arts Building and the Central Heating Plant and completed renovations to a landmark academic building.
-In 2009, the campus completed a new student recreation center and an integrated sciences building.
-In 2011, the UMass Amherst police department began operations at the new Campus Police Station and Emergency Operations Center, which was the first new construction on campus to meet LEED certification standards.
-In 2012 and 2013, UMass Amherst completed construction of phase one of a new laboratory sciences building, and a \$186 million residential and classroom Commonwealth Honors College complex opened.
-A state-of-the-art classroom and academic facility opened in the fall of 2014.
-The Amherst Campus is initiating a variety of efficiency and effectiveness initiatives which are expected to save the campus \$2 million annually in operating costs, including procurement, utility commodities, energy savings, and administrative systems.
-UMass Amherst is a national leader in campus sustainability, recently receiving prestigious awards for its sustainable academics, research, and campus operations.
-It is one of only four schools in the country to receive the Climate Leadership Award from Second Nature, reach STARS (Sustainability Tracking, Assessment and Rating System) Gold from the Association for the Advancement of Sustainability in Higher Education (AASHE) and be placed on the Princeton Review Green Honor Roll.
-The 2013 report of The Center for Measuring University Performance, "The Top American Research Universities 2013 Annual Report," ranks UMass Amherst 67th for both total research and federal research expenditures among public research institutions.
-On a number of other measures of competitive success - national academy memberships, faculty awards, doctorates awarded and postdoctoral appointees - the Amherst Campus ranks in the top 54 among public research universities.
-During fiscal year 2015, the campus once again secured a record amount of sponsored research, including approximately 414 federal awards totaling approximately \$100.4 million.
+The 1,400-acre Amherst Campus includes more than 13 million square feet in buildings, including the 28-story W.E.B.
+DuBois Library, containing over six million volumes including eBooks as well as governmental documents and law collections, the 9,000-seat multi-purpose arena, the William D. Mullins Center, and 52 campus residence halls in seven unique residential areas.
+Since 2008, the campus opened the Studio Arts Building, the Central Heating Plant, a new student recreation center, an integrated sciences building, a new Campus Police Station and Emergency Operations Center (which was the first new construction on campus to meet LEED certification standards), the Life Science Laboratories Complex and a 1400-bed residential and classroom Commonwealth Honors College complex.
+A state-of-the-art classroom and academic facility opened in Fall 2014 and a completely renovated South College and a new innovative wood-constructed Design Building is expected to open in January 2017.
+The iconic Old Chapel, closed since 1986 and listed on the National Register of Historic Places in 2015, underwent a complete renovation and opened in late 2016.

+The Amherst Campus is initiating a variety of efficiency and effectiveness initiatives that are expected to save or avoid \$40 million in annual operating costs, including procurement, utility commodities, energy savings and administrative systems.
+UMass Amherst is a national leader in campus sustainability, recently receiving prestigious awards for its sustainable academics, research and campus operations.
+In 2014, it was one of only four schools in the country to receive the Climate Leadership Award from Second Nature, reach STARS (Sustainability Tracking, Assessment and Rating System) Gold from the Association for the Advancement of Sustainability in Higher Education (AASHE) and be placed on the Princeton Review Green Honor Roll.
+UMass Amherst continues to be a STARS Gold campus and is ranked among the top 50 Green Colleges by the Princeton Review.

+The Amherst Campus is now ranked 27th among national public universities by the U.S. News, the most-improved top-tier public university in America over the past decade.
+The 2015 report of The Center for Measuring University Performance, "The Top American Research Universities 2015 Annual Report," ranks UMass Amherst 73rd for total research and 68th for federal research expenditures among public research institutions.
+On a number of other measures of competitive success - national academy memberships, faculty awards, doctorates awarded and postdoctoral appointees - the Amherst Campus ranks in the top 60 among public research universities.
+During fiscal year 2016, the campus once again secured a record amount of sponsored research, including approximately 424 federal awards totaling approximately \$107.1 million.
+In total, 1,116 awards were secured for a total of approximately \$188.7 million.

+In 2016, UMass Amherst completed its first major capital campaign - the largest in Massachusetts public higher education history - by raising \$379.0 million, exceeding the \$300.0 million goal one year ahead of schedule.